Nasif4567/Money-tracker/README.md

 **Money Tracker**

-Money Tracker is an open-source progressive web app that allows you to track your income and expenses.
+Money Tracker is an web app that allows you to track your income and expenses.

 This app can work offline on desktop, tablet and mobile.